 Our fashion buying habits can have a significant impact on the environment.
-TOTM spoke to Noorin Khamisani, designer and founder of sustainable fashion label Outsider to get expert tips on how to ‘green-up’ your wardrobe.
+TOTM spoke to sustainable fashion designer Noorin Khamisani who pioneered the ethical fashion movement to get her expert tips on how to ‘green-up’ your wardrobe.

 We all want to be able to shop without feeling guilty, right?
 We want to know that the garments we buy are produced with as little harm as possible to the environment and with people in the supply chain treated well.